TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression/README.md

 ## Model Performance

-I tried three different models and evaluated them using ROC curve and Precission Recall Curve.
+I tried two different models and evaluated them using ROC curve and Precission Recall Curve.

+## Recursive Feature Elimination

+I analyzed all variables involved and eliminated those that were the weakest ones.

 ## Conclusion

+I came up with a gradient boosting model with only the strongest features and a solid performance against Logistic Regression.

 [GitHub Repository](https://github.com/TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression)